 1929 W 25th St. // +1 216-357-2951

 If you’re craving Cambodian food, then there is nothing like Phnom Penh.
-Tucked between a middle-eastern deli and architect studio, this place is not to be missed.
+Tucked between a middle-eastern deli and an architect studio, this place is not to be missed.
 With a huge menu featuring Cambodian classics like amok or green curry, you won’t leave hungry.

-Get the chha kreoung, steamed rice with lime leaves, garlic, turmeric, galangal, lemon grass, and onions and peppers.
-After that first bite you’ll feel transported to the charms of the Cambodian countryside.
+Get the chha kroeung, steamed rice with lime leaves, garlic, turmeric, galangal, lemongrass, and onions and peppers.
+After that first bite, you’ll feel transported to the charms of the Cambodian countryside.

 Though definitely more a market than a restaurant, this immense place is full of food.
 Part farmer’s market, part food stands, you won’t go hungry wandering the many stalls of this eclectic market.

-Head to the organic food stand in the fresh fruits and veggies section to see what’s in season.
+Head to the organic food stands in the fresh fruits and veggies section to see what’s in season.
 Then, explore inside the giant, yellow-bricked market complex.
 Upon entering, you’ll witness a cheese stand lady carving up her latest creations and a man stacking various meats and sausages in a glass case as the quiet echoes of voices across the way bounce off the high ceilings.